-The REIT has a 50% interest in one property (two properties prior to January 5, 2023) comprising 690 suites located in Chicago, Illinois, in which the REIT has joint control of the investment.
-On January 5, 2023, the REIT's investment in Fenestra at Rockville Town Square was reclassified to investment properties on the acquisition of the remaining interest in the property.
+The REIT has a 50% interest in one property comprising 690 suites located in Chicago, Illinois, in which the REIT has joint control of the investment.

-Equity income from investments for the year ended December 31, 2023, was \$5,376 and included a non-cash fair value gain on real estate properties of \$232.
-For the year ended December 31, 2022, equity income from investments was \$3,822 and included a non-cash fair value loss on real estate properties of \$2,026.
-NOI decreased by \$2,523, predominantly due to the reclassification of equity interest in Fenestra at Rockville Town Square to investment properties.
+Equity income from investments for the year ended December 31, 2024 was \$15,116 and included a non-cash fair value gain on real estate properties of \$10,158.
+For the year ended December 31, 2023, equity income from investments was \$5,376 and included a non-cash fair value gain on real estate properties of \$232.
+NOI from the REIT's equity investment decreased by \$203, predominantly due to higher vacancy and realty taxes, net of an increase in AMR.

-FOREIGN EXCHANGE LOSS (GAIN)
+FOREIGN EXCHANGE LOSS

-IFRS requires monetary assets and liabilities denominated in foreign currencies to be translated into Canadian dollars at the exchange rate in effect at the reporting date, and any gain or loss is recognized in the consolidated statements of income.
-The REIT's foreign exchange loss for the year ended December 31, 2023, amounted to \$22 (2022 - gain of \$69), which is mainly the result of the fluctuation of the Canadian dollar against the United States dollar as at December 31, 2023, when compared to December 31, 2022.
+IFRS requires monetary assets and liabilities denominated in foreign currencies to be translated into Canadian dollars at the exchange rate in effect at the reporting date, and any gain or loss recognized in the consolidated statements of income.
+The REIT's foreign exchange loss for the year ended December 31, 2024, amounted to \$565 (2023 - \$22), which is mainly the result of the fluctuation of the Canadian dollar against the United States dollar as at December 31, 2024, compared to December 31, 2023.